ebingrav/avwiki/Alias.md

 Typing alias food would then remove the alias.

 You may also use variables in your aliases.
-See [HELP ALIAS PARAMETERS](Alias_Parameters "wikilink") for more information.
+See [HELP ALIAS PARAMETERS](Alias_Parameters.md "wikilink") for more information.
 An alias command cannot consist solely of a variable.

 By etching your gear with a common word, you can create an alias to easily wear different sets.